-1 Introduction and application of the Code
+1 Introduction and application of the code

-As public officials, members of boards and committees1 have obligations to act in the public interest.
-Board and committee members are required to demonstrate standards of professional behaviour that will preserve public trust and deliver the best possible outcomes for the people of NSW.
+As public officials, members of reference groups have obligations to act in the public interest.
+Reference group members are required to demonstrate standards of professional behaviour that will preserve public trust and deliver the best possible outcomes for the people of NSW.

-Members of boards and committees must comply with a broad range of whole of Government regulations and policies including those stipulated in legislation, regulations, Ministerial Memoranda, Department of Premier and Cabinet circulars, Treasury publications and Public Service Commission policy documents.
+Members of reference groups must comply with a broad range of whole of government regulations and policies including those stipulated in legislation, regulations, Ministerial Memoranda, Department of Premier and Cabinet circulars, Treasury publications and Public Service Commission policy documents.